AscijA/vaktija-ext-ascija.ba/README.md

 ## Contact

 For any questions or feedback, please contact the extension author at maid.ascic@student.tugraz.at.
 For any feature request please submit an issue.

+## Notice

+This project is following the **Atwood's law** which states:
+> Any application that can be written in JavaScript, will eventually be written in JavaScript. :rofl: :rofl: